arrow

 What is the University of Warwick’s reputation?

-Top honours went to Warwick in the government’s Teaching Excellence Framework (TEF 2023).
-It was one of 26 universities (out of 228) to achieve triple gold for its overall grade, student experience and student outcomes.
-The TEF panel said its “use of research, innovation, scholarship, and professional practice contribute to an outstanding academic experience” and noted “outstanding rates of continuation and completion” among Warwick’s students.
+The university received top honours in the government’s Teaching Excellence Framework (TEF 2023), one of 26 institutions out of 228, to achieve a rare triple gold for its overall grade, student experience and student outcomes.
+The TEF panel wrote that the university’s “use of research, innovation, scholarship and professional practice contribute to an outstanding academic experience”.

 What courses have been discontinued and what new courses are available?